se-edu/se-book/testing/testingTypes/acceptanceTesting/acceptanceVsSystemTesting/outcomes.md

-:trophy: Can explain the differences between system testing and acceptance testing :two:
+{{glyphicon_flag}} Can explain the differences between system testing and acceptance testing :two: